kiarashgl/MyAcademy/README.md

 Website for comparing universities, departments and professors.

+Systems Analysis and Design course project, developed using Scrum methodology.

 ## About
 This website is used to get information about quality of teaching and academic services in different universities, and choose the right one.
 Also, it has a blog to discuss about different topics in academic fields.